deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

 module-two-v1.2.5          Pending      deckhouse       44d              Waiting for the 'release.deckhouse.io/approved: \"true\"' annotation
 ```

-If there is a module release in `Deployed` status, this module can be [enabled](#enabling-the-module) in the cluster.
-If a module release is in `Superseded` status, it means that the module release is out of date, and there is a newer release to replace it.
+If the module release is in the `Superseded` status, it means that the module release is outdated, and there is a newer release that has replaced it.

 {% alert level="warning" %}
-If a module release is Pending, it means that manual confirmation is required to install it (see [module update policy](#module-update-policy) below).
-You can confirm the module release using the following command (specify the _moduleRelease_ name):
+If a module release is `Pending`, it means that manual confirmation is required to install it (see [module update policy](#module-update-policy) below).
+You can confirm the module release using the following command (specify the moduleRelease name):

 ```shell
 kubectl annotate mr <module_release_name> modules.deckhouse.io/approved="true"